zoxpx/pxdocs/content/reference/knowledge-base/faqs.md

 ---
 title: Frequently Asked Questions about Portworx
 keywords: portworx, faqs
 description: Find answers to all the most frequently asked questions about Portworx.
-Explore our FAQ today!
 weight: 5
 linkTitle: FAQs
+series: kb
 ---

 ### Can Portworx run in the cloud?
 On premise?
 Both?